-<The IEEE 802 family of technologies for unlicensed spectrum>
+<The IEEE 802 family of technologies for license-exempt spectrum>

-IEEE-SA participants develop wireless standards for unlicensed spectrum such as the IEEE 802.11 Wireless LAN (WLAN) and IEEE Standard 802.15 Wireless Speciality Networks (WSN), including Ultra-Wide Band (UWB).
+IEEE-SA participants develop wireless standards for license-exempt spectrum such as the IEEE 802.11 Wireless LAN (WLAN) and IEEE Standard 802.15 Wireless Speciality Networks (WSN), including Ultra-Wide Band (UWB).
 While the former has reached wide fame under the brand-name Wi-Fi, the latter is used by numerous consortiums supporting applications ranging from sensing, to agriculture, to car keys.
 IEEE 802 wireless technologies are used in every market segment where there is a need for connectivity and communication, whether it is between humans and humans, humans and devices or devices and devices.
 WLAN and WSN provide flexible buildings blocks than can be easily combined to form larger systems, or be used inside of, as a complement to or side-by-side with already existing connectivity infrastructure.

 <Recommendations>